celeritas-project/celeritas/doc/appendices/administration.rst

 reflected in the different teams and/or access restrictions in GitHub.

 Leadership team member
-   The "leadership team" comprises the PIs and capability leads in the PMP who work directly on the Celeritas code.
+   The "leadership team" comprises the PIs and capability leads in the PMP, or their designated proxies who work directly on the Celeritas code.
 They are responsible for the long-term and big-picture project goals, and they ensure that project milestones are met.

 Code lead
    The code lead is the "core capability lead" described in the PMP and